Polynomials with core entropy zero: Simplicial tuning and simplicial quotient

 Inherited from the local degree on $\mathcal{T}_f$, we remark that the local degrees of a vertex of $\mathcal{T}_g$ can be naturally defined, and a vertex is called critical if it has local degree $\geq 2$.
-By removing some ends and the corresponding edges of $\mathcal{T}_g$ if necessary, we may assume $\mathcal{T}_g$ is the convex hull of critical and post-critical points.
+By removing some endpoints and the corresponding edges of $\mathcal{T}_g$ if necessary, we may assume $\mathcal{T}_g$ is the convex hull of critical and post-critical points.
 The ideal boundary also gives the angle structure on the new tree $\mathcal{T}_g$.
-More precisely, angles at the center of stars are defined from the ideal boundaries and angels at the other vertices are induced from angles of $\mathcal{T}_f$.
-Therefore, it can be easily verified that $\mathcal{T}_g$ is an expanding abstract angled Hubbard tree (see \cite{Poi10}).

-The marking of the external ray of angle $0$ for $f$ also gives a natural marking for $\mathcal{T}_g$.
-Thus, there exists a unique \pcf polynomial $g \in \mathcal{P}_d$ realizing this abstract angled Hubbard tree $\mathcal{T}_g$.
-We call this \pcf polynomial $g$ the {\em simplicial quotient} of $f$.
-From the construction, it is clear that $f$ is a simplicial tuning of $g$.
-We have the following 1-1 correspondence.
+More precisely, angles at the center of stars are defined from the ideal boundaries and angles at the other vertices are induced from angles of $\mathcal{T}_f$.
+Therefore, $\mathcal{T}_g$ is an abstract Hubbard tree.
+The marking for $\mathcal{T}_f$ induces a marking for $\mathcal{T}_g$.
+Thus, by Theorem \ref{thm:ram}, there exists a unique \pcf polynomial $g \in \mathcal{P}_d$ realizing this abstract Hubbard tree $\mathcal{T}_g$.